Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Lemon

-Lemons are a long-standing and effective way of removing stains on white or light cloth because of their acidic content and the “bleach-like” properties.
-Again – this approach is generally only effective if you act quickly.
+Lemons are a long-standing and effective way of removing blueberry stains out of clothes such as white shirts or light clothes.
+This is because of their acidic content and “bleach-like” properties.
+Again – this stain removal method is generally only effective if you act quickly.

 Older blueberry stains may be hard to remove and require a stronger method.